dfrank6/Brainwave-Music-Generation/README.md

 # Brain-Computer-Interface-Music-Generation

-This is code from an ongoing multi-disciplinary collaborative project through Georgia Tech.
+This is code from an ongoing multi-disciplinary collaborative project through Georgia Tech starting November 2021 and continuing to present.

 I am working with the following people: